AdityaMe/Getting_and-_Cleaning_Data_Project/CodeBook.md

 - The means and standard deviations are of:
 1. Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 2. Triaxial Angular velocity from the gyroscope.
-- A list of all variable names appearing in the `Tidy_Data.txt` file are given below in their respective order:
+- A list of the 66 remaining variable names appearing in the `Tidy_Data.txt` file are given below in their respective order:

  [1] "Time BodyAcc-mean()-X"
  [2] "Time BodyAcc-mean()-Y"